 Children's cancer is much less common than adult cancer.
-Get information on the most common types of children's cancers.

 In the UK around 1,900 children (aged 0 - 14 years) get diagnosed with cancer each year.
 This number includes non cancerous (benign) brain tumours.
 Children develop different types of cancers than adults but they often have the same types of treatments.